-Ipswich City Council provides more than 5000 hectares of open space for your enjoyment.
-With more than 500 different parks and reserves there is an extensive range to suit the diverse recreational needs within our community.
+Ipswich City Council provides in excess of 8,500 hectares of open space for your enjoyment.
+With over 550 different parks and reserves in Ipswich, there is an extensive range to suit the diverse recreational needs within our community.
+To meet the different needs of the community, Ipswich City Council continues to develop and embellish new parks and reserves and upgrade existing parkland to provide modern, stylish facilities.